Thursday, 17 October 2024

 The next steps

 Because this settlement is being negotiated through Canada's insolvency laws, the settlement is not final until the provincial government, class action and other "creditors" of the three companies vote to approve it.
-That vote is scheduled for a court hearing December 12, 2024.
+That vote is scheduled for December 12, 2024.
 Court hearings to formally approve the agreement would be held at a later date.

 A claims procedure has been established for injured Quebec smokers, who can submit their claim through the following portal: www.recourstabac.com